Coronavirus (COVID-19) update

 City of Joondalup Leisure Centre – Craigie and Duncraig

-Following the most recent government advice, City of Joondalup Leisure Centre – Craigie and Duncraig, will be closed from 12noon today (Monday March 23, 2020) until further notice.
+Following the most recent government advice, City of Joondalup Leisure Centre – Craigie and Duncraig, will be closed from 12.00noon on Monday March 23, 2020 until further notice.

 All memberships have been put on an automatic suspension.
 No fees and no direct debits will be run during the period of the closure.